Schubert Products for Permutations with Separated Descents: Preliminaries

 \subsection{Bumpless pipe dreams and Schubert polynomials}

-Bumpless pipe dreams were introduced in \cite{lam2018back}.
-A \textbf{bumpless pipe dream} for a permutation $\pi\in S_{[m,n]}$ is a tiling of an $(m-n+1)\times(m-n+1)$ grid with rows and columns indexed by numbers in $[m,n]$ by the following six kinds of tiles, such that $m-n+1$ pipes that travel from the south border and exit from the east border are formed.
+Bumpless pipe dreams were introduced in \cite{LLS}.
+A \textbf{bumpless pipe dream} for a permutation $\pi\in S_{[m,n]}$ is a tiling of an $(n-m+1)\times(n-m+1)$ grid with rows and columns indexed by numbers in $[m,n]$ by the following six kinds of tiles, such that $n-m+1$ pipes that travel from the south border and exit from the east border are formed.
 The tile where two pipes ``bump'' is forbidden, and hence the name ``bumpless pipe dream.''

 We also impose the ``reducedness'' condition, that no two pipes are allowed to cross twice.
 The pipes are labelled from $m$ to $n$ on the south border, and reading off the labels from top to bottom on the east border gives a permutation in $S_{[m,n]}$.
 Given a permutation $\pi\in S_{[m,n]}$, we denote the set of bumpless pipe dreams of this permutation by $\BPD(\pi)$.
-The \textbf{Rothe bumpless pipe dream} $\rothe(\pi)$ is the unique bumpless pipe dream of $\pi$ that does not contain any \jt-tiles\footnote{These are pronounced ``jay'' as in ``j'', whereas the \rt-tiles are pronounced ``are''.}.
-It was shown in \cite[Section 5.2]{lam2018back} any $D\in\BPD(\pi)$ can be obtained from $\rothe(\pi)$ by performing a sequence of \textbf{droop moves}, defined in the same section.
+The tiles in a bumpless pipe dreams are indexed with matrix coordinates.
+The \textbf{Rothe bumpless pipe dream} $\rothe(\pi)$ is the unique bumpless pipe dream of $\pi$ that does not contain any \jt-tiles\footnote{These are pronounced ``jay'' as in ``j'', whereas the \rt-tiles are pronounced ``are''.}, which directly corresponds to the Rothe diagram of the permutation $\pi$.
+It was shown in \cite[Section 5.2]{LLS} any $D\in\BPD(\pi)$ can be obtained from $\rothe(\pi)$ by performing a sequence of \textbf{droop moves}, which we briefly recall.
+A \textbf{droop} is a local move that swaps an $\rt$-tile of pipe $p$ at position $(a,b)$ with a strictly-southeast blank tile at position $(a+i,b+j)$.
+Let $R$ be the rectangle with NW corner $(a,b)$ and SE corner $(a+i,b+j)$.
+After the droop, $p$ travels along row $a+i$ and column $b+j$, $(a,b)$ becomes blank, and $(a+i,b+j)$ becomes a $\jt$-tile.
+The droop is only allowed if every tile in row $a$ and column $b$ of $R$ contains $p$, $R$ contains only one $\rt$-tile at $(a,b)$, and after the droop we obtain a valid bumpless pipe dream.
+The reverse operation of a droop is called an \textbf{undroop}.
+We note here that a more general version of droops and undroops will sometimes be used and defined later.

 Given $\pi\in S_n$, define the bumpless pipe dream polynomial $P_\pi$ by